Discrete Restricted Boltzmann Machines: Discrete restricted Boltzmann machines

 \begin{proposition} The model $\RBM_{\Xcal,\Ycal}$ is a Hadamard product of mixtures of product distributions:

-\end{proposition} \begin{proof} Proposition \ref{prodmixt} can be seen by considering the parameterization \eqref{polynomialRBMmap}.
+\end{proposition} \begin{proof}\, The statement can be seen directly by considering the parametrization from eq.~\eqref{polynomialRBMmap}.
 To make this explicit, one can use a {\em homogeneous} version of the matrix $A^{(\Xcal,\Ycal)}$ which we denote by $A$ and which defines the same model.
-A row of $A$ is indexed by an edge $\{i,j\}$ of the bipartite graph and a joint state $\{x_i, h_j\}$ of the visible and hidden unit connected by this edge.
+Each row of $A$ is indexed by an edge $\{i,j\}$ of the bipartite graph and a joint state $(x_i, h_j)$ of the visible and hidden units connected by this edge.
 Such a row has a one in any column when these states agree with the global state, and zero otherwise.
-Let $A_{j,:}$ denote the matrix containing the rows of $A$ with indexes $(\{i,j\}, (x_i,h_j))$ for all $x_i\in\Xcal_i$ for all $i\in[n]$ for all $h_j\in\Ycal_j$, and let $A(x,h)$ denote the $(x,h)$-column of $A$.
+For any $j\in[m]$ let $A_{j,:}$ denote the matrix containing the rows of $A$ with indices $(\{i,j\}, (x_i,h_j))$ for all $x_i\in\Xcal_i$ for all $i\in[n]$ for all $h_j\in\Ycal_j$, and let $A(x,h)$ denote the $(x,h)$-column of $A$.
 We have

 where $p^{(j)}\in\Mcal_{\Xcal,|\Ycal_j|}$ and $Z_j=\sum_{x\in\Xcal} \sum_{h_j\in\Ycal_j}\exp(\langle \theta_{j,:}, A_{j,:}(x,h_j)\rangle)$ for all $j\in[m]$.
 Since the vectors $\theta_{j,:}$ can be chosen arbitrarily, the factors $p^{(j)}$ can be made arbitrary within $\Mcal_{\Xcal,|\Ycal_j|}$. \end{proof}